bshalem/kwp/README.md

 # Paper
 Motivation for simple interpreted queries, data construction, and analyses are available in our companion paper:

 - Avi Bleiweiss. *Neural Sequence Modeling in Physical Language Understanding*.
-In NCTA, 2019. (oral)
+In NCTA, 2019.

 ### Citation
 If you use the KWP dataset as part of your work, please cite: